IBM-Cloud/docs/openwhisk/openwhisk_triggers_rules.md

 ---

 copyright:
-  years: 2016
+  years: 2016, 2017
-lastupdated: "2016-02-22"
+lastupdated: "2016-02-23"

 ---

+{:shortdesc: .shortdesc}
 {:new_window: target="_blank"}
-{:shortdesc: .shortdesc}
+{:codeblock: .codeblock}
 {:screen: .screen}
-{:codeblock: .codeblock}
 {:pre: .pre}

 # Creating triggers and rules
 {: #openwhisk_triggers}

-{{site.data.keyword.openwhisk}} triggers and rules bring event-driven capabilities to the platform.
+{{site.data.keyword.openwhisk_short}} triggers and rules bring event-driven capabilities to the platform.
 Events from external and internal event sources are channeled through a trigger, and rules allow your actions to react to these events.
 {: shortdesc}

 ## Creating triggers